Trauma Glossary 2: Ongoing Problems You May Have

 Abandonment Depression: (Pete Walker) the deadened feeling of helplessness and hopelessness that afflicts traumatized children

-Abandonment Melange: (Pete Walker) the fear and toxic shame that surrounds and interacts with the abandonment depression
+Abandonment Melange: (Pete Walker) Melange means mixture and refers to the many factors that interact.
+So, abandonment mélange is the fear and toxic shame that surrounds and interacts with the abandonment depression.

-Adult Attachment Disorders: both the ability to connect and one’s sense of self is hyper-focused into a person (Insecure or Disorganized attachment style) object/s (Hoarding) or activity (Dissociative) for survival needs.
-These typically develop out of one’s attachment style (attachment theory) that’s either Avoidant, Insecure, Ambivalent or Disorganized. *Please note there is NO “formal diagnosis” for attachment disorder in adults (conversely, CPTSD diagnosis, which is equally real and often considered by many therapists as an attachment disorder in and of itself, has been rejected in DSMV)
+Adult Attachment Disorders: both the ability to connect and one’s sense of self is hyper-focused into a person (the so-called “Favorite Person”) object/s (Hoarding) or activity (Dissociative) as survival strategies.
+These typically develop out of one of the insecure attachment styles (Avoidant, Anxious, or Disorganized). *Please note there is NO “formal diagnosis” for attachment disorder in adults, nor will everyone with an insecure attachment style develop an attachment disorder.

-• Dissociative AD: one’s survival energy is daily put into checking out of the present reality through activities such as: online gaming, excessive TV watching, workaholism
+• Dissociative AD:one’s survival energy is daily put into checking out of the present reality through activities such as: online gaming, excessive TV watching, workaholism, porn, or substance abuse.

-• Hoarding AD: the most isolated of the three adult Attachment Disorders; one’s identity is defined through ownership.
+• Hoarding AD: the most isolated of the three adult Attachment Disorders; one’s identity is defined through ownership and presents in two very different ways.

 1. Hoarding: the most widely known is through collection of multiple objects, where one steadily creates one’s own sense of reality through tangible objects

 2. Hoarding: the attachment is hyper-focused on a single object as a pathological need for security, where without it, one feels untethered and alone.
-(Think: Gollum from LOTR; Linus – though arguably a high-functioning example – from Peanuts)
+(Think: Gollum from Lord of the Rings; or Linus from Peanuts – though arguably a high-functioning example.)

-• Insecure AD: one’s sense of connection is hyper-focused on a single person to the point of requiring constant check-ins; threat of feeling lost on an extreme level from the briefest absence of one’s Primary Attachment Figure.
+• “Favorite Person” AD: one’s sense of connection is hyper-focused on a single person to the point of requiring constant check-ins; threat of feeling lost on an extreme level from the briefest absence of one’s Primary Supply Figure.
 This is most commonly seen in BPD.

 See also: Avoidance; Trauma Blocking

-Alexithymia: Develops out of overwhelming emotional stress, causing the midline of one’s brain to shutdown which, by proxy, produces an emotional numbing condition.
-Can’t figure out how one really feels in any given situation.
+Alexithymia: Difficulty recognizing how one really feels in any given situation.
 Believing oneself is perpetually “okay” with little to no awareness of range/scale of feelings until one’s feelings reach fever pitch, which often catches one unaware.
 The antithesis to emotion dysregulation, whereas in emotion dysregulation, the emotional “volume dial” is set on full blast, in alexithymia, emotional “volume dial” is set on mute.
 Understanding other people’s emotions better than one’s own.
 Inability to sense and communicate one’s emotions or understand what body sensations mean and therefore out of touch with one’s needs.
-This almost always develops out of being programmed to stay safe by disregarding one’s own needs. alexithymics typically have the avoidant attachment style.
+While true, it’s a condition that’s common in autism, it isn’t exclusive to autism.
+In trauma, it develops out of being programmed to stay safe by disregarding one’s own needs.
+Alexithymics typically have the avoidant attachment style.
 This condition is considered one rung up from Depersonalization.
+It’s also worth noting that alexithymia can also develop out of not fully recovering from depersonalization.

 See also: Depersonalization

-Anxiety Disorder: prone to over-worry about situations in the present or future; can be easily startled into panic attacks.
+Anxiety Disorder: prone to over-worry about situations in the present or future; can be easily startled or triggered into panic attacks.

 *This is one of the two most common misdiagnoses for CPTSD (the other is Depression) due to CPTSD being left out of DSM.